-Get started with Super Bot Fight Mode (Business) · Cloudflare Bot Management docs
+Get started with Super Bot Fight Mode (Business)

 To start using Super Bot Fight Mode:

-- Select Configure Super Bot Fight Mode.
+- Click Configure Super Bot Fight Mode.

 - Choose how your domain should respond to various types of traffic:

+- For more details on verified bots, refer to Verified Bots .

-- See Static resource protection for more additional details on supported file types
+- For more details on supported file types, refer to Static resource protection

-- See JavaScript detections for more information on invisible code injection
+- For more details on invisible code injection, refer to JavaScript detections .

 Analytics

-For more on analytics, see Bot Analytics.
+For more on analytics, see Bot Analytics .

-http_request_firewall_managed phase of the Ruleset Engine.
+http_request_sbfm phase of the Ruleset Engine